atinm/clover-online-orders/readme.txt

 7. An other example of menu

 == Changelog ==
+= 1.2.5 =
+* Added login/signup feature
+* Ability to save customer address for future purchases
+* Improved the checkout process
+* Added order details
+* Ability to re-arrange the order types
+* Improved order types and functionality
+* Improved e-mail receipt with more attention to detail
+* Ability to track inventory count
+* Fixed duplicated pages issue
+* Improved feedback section
+* Improved delivery fee calculation
+* Improved layout so more description can be added
+* Fixed various bugs and made improvements
 = 1.2.4 =
 * Improved process to make adding descriptions easier
 * Ability to rearrange items